 - Pulse the bread in the food processor until it has the texture of coarse sugar.
 Reserve.

-- Mix bell pepper, onion, garlic, parsley, a pinch of pepper and a teaspoon of salt and pulse in the food processor until you obtain a coarse paste.
+- Mix bell pepper, onion, garlic, parsley, pepper and salt and pulse in the food processor until you obtain a coarse paste.
 Reserve.

 - Pulse the chickpeas in the food processor just long enough to break them into smaller pieces (a quarter of their original size).